icub-tech-iit/documentation/docs/icub_operating_systems/icubos/bios.md

 # The OS on icub-head - BIOS tweaks

-Some tweaks to the bios are necessary to setup the icub-head board (*Kontron COMe-cKL6*).
+Some tweaks to the BIOS are necessary to setup the icub-head board (*Kontron COMe-cKL6*).
 They are directly realted to icubOS installation and it's necessary to perform the tweaks below only once, regadless if the operating systems is reinstalled.

 ## How to access BIOS